tensorflow/docs/site/en/r1/guide/debugger.md

        How can I skip those nodes during my `run -f has_inf_or_nan` actions?

 **A**: Use the `--filter_exclude_node_names` (`-fenn` for short) flag.
 For
-       example, if you known you have a node with name matching the regular expression `.*Sqrt.*` that generates infinities or NaNs regardless of whether the model is behaving correctly, you can exclude the nodes from the infinity/NaN-finding runs with the command
+       example, if you have known you have a node with name matching the regular expression `.*Sqrt.*` that generates infinities or NaNs regardless of whether the model is behaving correctly, you can exclude the nodes from the infinity/NaN-finding runs with the command